waynesohot/testdocs/docs/frameSync/InputSettings.md

 # **Input Settings**

-Input Settigns declares the inputs that your game uses.
+InputSettings declare the inputs that your game uses.

+The `FrameSyncEngine` uses InputSettings to create player Input frames

+## **Creating an InputSettings asset**

 To create an InputSettings for your game, right click in the project browser, and select `Create->SocketWeaver->FrameSync->InputSettings`.